LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/maven/maven_git_versions.md

 ~~~
 (Jenkins has a variable with the branch name)

-# Dependency Management for Development
+# Dependency Management and Development

 ## Multi Module Setup